 Washington, DC 20515

-Growing up in North Alabama, Mo Brooks’ parents taught him early on that study and hard work were expected and required.
+Congressman Brooks grew up in the Tennessee Valley.
+Mo’s parents, Jack & Betty Brooks, taught him early on that study and hard work were expected and required.
 They also taught him the importance of honesty, and to never be shy about speaking up and fighting for important principles.
-Brooks was born in 1954 in Charleston, South Carolina, and moved in 1963 to Huntsville, Alabama.
-Rep. Brooks’ father, Jack Brooks, retired from Redstone Arsenal’s Metrology Center.
-Brooks’ mother, Betty Brooks, taught economics and government for over 20 years at Lee High School.
-They still live in Madison County.
+Congressman Brooks’ father, Jack Brooks, an electrical engineer, retired from Redstone Arsenal’s Metrology Center.
+Brooks’ mother, Betty Brooks, taught economics and government for over 20 years at Lee High School in Huntsville.

-After graduation, Rep. Brooks worked as a prosecutor in the Tuscaloosa District Attorney’s office, where he built a solid “tough-on-crime” reputation.
-While there, he obtained guilty verdicts in every one of the 20-plus jury trials he prosecuted.
-He also organized and managed the grand jury.
+After graduation, Mo Brooks worked as a prosecutor in the Tuscaloosa District Attorney’s office, where he earned a solid “tough-on-crime” reputation.
+Mo Brooks also served as Madison County’s District Attorney in 1991 and 1992.

 During every year except when he served as a prosecutor, court clerk, or Congressman, the bulk of Brooks’ income came from the private sector through his private legal practice.